iggredible/Learn-Vim/ch24_vimscript_basic_data_types.md

 :call map(mealPlans, 'v:key . " and milk"')

 :echo mealPlans
-" returns {'lunch': 'pancakes and milk', 'breakfast': 'waffles and milk', 'dinner': 'donuts and milk'}
+" returns {'lunch': 'lunch and milk', 'breakfast': 'breakfast and milk', 'dinner': 'dinner and milk'}
 ```

 Similarly, you can map it using `v:val`: